smlng/rpki-read/Setup.md

     $ make
     $ sudo make install

-Ein Beispiel-Konfiguration für BGPmon findet sich in [bgpmon_config.txt](src/bgpmon/bgpmon_config.txt).
+A configuration example for BGPmon is provided in [bgpmon_config.txt](src/bgpmon/bgpmon_config.txt).